ninabarzh/ipa/content/en/docs/take-back-power/mapping.md

 - Know what *not* to delete:
   - Even if messages feel distressing or incriminating, keep them.
     Fabricated evidence is easier to challenge when real records still exist.
-  - If in doubt, back up first—delete later, safely.
+  - If in doubt, back up first, delete later, safely.

 - Expert allies:
   - Contact legal clinics, privacy organisations, or DV services with tech experience
-  - Don’t assume police or courts will understand app-level abuse—come armed with *explanations*
+  - Don’t assume police or courts will understand app-level abuse, come armed with *explanations*

 ## Loss of autonomy → boundary-setting & digital reset

 What’s going on: Abuse through tech chips away at independence.
-Even after separation, routines are shaped by past manipulation—where you go, what apps you use, what you avoid.
+Even after separation, routines are shaped by past manipulation, where you go, what apps you use, what you avoid.

 Response strategies: